Katlyndah/C_notes/README.md

 # C_notes
-Code projects and notes from C lessons and practice
+Projects and notes from C lessons and practice